-We recognize that people seek authentic Jewish experiences without judgment.
-Our clergy offer a teaching that explores the heart of JYW, what we call the “Torah of Inclusion.”
-Using Jewish and contemporary sources of inspiration, we practice a maximally inclusive, robust, and vital Judaism that welcomes Jews, loved ones, and friends.
-Our services at the Denver Botanic Gardens offer an accessible and inclusive approach.
-Judaism Your Way models what a maximally inclusive Judaism looks and feels like.
+Judaism Your Way participants seek authentic Jewish experiences without judgment.
+Our clergy offer a teaching that explores this philosophy, what we call the “Torah of Inclusion.”
+Using Jewish and contemporary sources of inspiration, we practice a maximally inclusive, robust, and vital Judaism that welcomes all Jews and loved ones.

 Here’s what past participants have to say about our services:

 The JYW concept is very fresh and refreshing.
 The organization and people are very engaging, friendly and bright.
 The services were both traditional and contemporary.
 The staff was helpful and nice.
 The entire experience was a 10 on a scale of 10.

 These services are not just recitation of prayers.
 They draw you in spiritually through the varied music, give you much to think about, and make you feel a part of the service.
 You are included, not just an observer.

 [JYW services] are welcoming, inclusive and the outdoor setting is intoxicating and amplifies the service.
 The services make Judaism accessible and understandable.
 At the same time, the history and depth of study are not forgotten.
 The teamwork is also clear and is part of the warmth of the service.
 It even transfers to knowing that there is a group inside having an equally fulfilling experience.